 The wines of The Callaghan Vineyards, founded in 1988, have received praise from wine critics.
 One of their wines was served at Justice Sandra Day O’Connor’s retirement dinner.
 No wonder people had come from near and far to visit the winery.

-We made our way through a few recommended wines and I stopped….
-The “Z5” had to be one of the best red wines I had tasted… anywhere!
+We made our way through a few recommended wines and we stopped….
+The “Z5” had to be one of the best red wines we tasted… anywhere!
 This blend of 56% Zinfandel, 22% Mourvedre and 22% Cabernet Sauvignon, was as smooth as they come.
-I am no wine expert and I tend to stick to only the more affordable wines, but I snapped up two bottles to take home to serve with beefy Mexican dishes.
+We are no wine experts and tend to stick to only the more affordable wines, but we snapped up two bottles to take home to serve with beefy Mexican dishes.

 The Rock and Roll Winery

-My friend said she was taking me to a “rock and roll winery” so my interest was piqued.
+Our friend said she was taking us to a “rock and roll winery” so our interest was piqued.
 As we headed into Rancho Rossa Vineyards, we passed beautiful young grape vines all carefully pruned.
 Again, we entered a simple tasting room with no signage.
 The friendly owner was there pouring.
 She was very busy so we perused the walls with Rock and Roll photos and posters.
 Amazingly, rock and roll music was not blaring in the tasting room and the wines didn’t have cutesy rock and roll names.

-Quality wines come from this 17 acre vineyard.
+Quality wines come from this 17-acre vineyard.
 Their 2004 Syrah won the 2005 Governor's Choice Award for Best Red Wine in the state.
 Rancho Rossa also ships wines and has a Wine Buyers Club.
-Vineyards Website.

 - Be sure and include Callaghan Vineyards on your list.

 - While the Village of Elgin is a draw, it is rather touristy.
-I would taste at the outlying vineyards and head to little Elgin for postcards and souvenirs.
+We would taste at the outlying vineyards and head to little Elgin for postcards and souvenirs.

 - Take time to savor the wines and be patient with those who are pouring.
 With van tours going from winery to winery, the tasting rooms can get temporarily crowded.

 - Arizona Vineyards is closer to Nogales.
 It’s a fun and funky building located on Patagonia Highway.
-We didn’t check it out but my knowledgeable friend said it’s a great place to buy wine gifts.
+We didn’t check it out but our knowledgeable friend said it’s a great place to buy wine gifts.
 The wines have fun labels and are all reasonably priced.
-1830 E. Patagonia Hwy, Rt.
-82 Nogales, AZ 85621, Telephone: (520) 287-7972

 - Callaghan Vineyards, Elgin